This is the multi-page printable view of this section. Click here to print.

 • A PR has been closed or merged for longer than the Days until archive setting.
 When this occurs, the PR moves into the Archived PRs dashboard.

-You can customize these settings on a per-repository basis, or by changing the Global Settings from their default values.
+You can customize these settings on a per-repository basis, or by changing the app Settings from their default values.
 For more information, refer to:

 View PR Details

 At any time, you can click into a PR Summary in a list or dashboard to view the PR details.
-When you are viewing the PR details, you can press the buttons to Watch or Ignore a PR.
+When you are viewing the PR details, you can press the buttons to Watch, Ignore, or Archive a PR.
 For more information, refer to View PR Details.

 Fetch New and Updated PRs in the Repository